Saturday of Week 32 of Ordinary Time – Gospel

 Similarly, like the judge we persist in refusing to listen to the cries of the poor all around us.
 But God is the persistent widow who will not go away.
 God keeps badgering us, refusing to accept as final our ‘No’ to love.
 God will persist until we render a just judgment, that is, until we let the goodness out, until we learn to love.*

-Dear God, Persevering One, make us more like you!
+Dear God, Persevering One, help us to be more like you!

 _______________________________________________